Hidden Costs of Home Renovation: Don't Get Caught Off Guard

 Pro Tip: Work with your designer to create a detailed plan and stick to it as much as possible.
 Maintain open communication with your contractor throughout the project to discuss any necessary changes and understand their impact on the budget and timeline.

-9. Delays: Time is Money
+9. Delays: Time is Money (and Headaches)

 Delays are almost inevitable in any renovation project.
 Weather, supply chain issues, or unforeseen problems can all push back your completion date.
 And delays can be costly, especially if you're paying a mortgage or losing rental income.

 Pro Tip: Build some buffer time into your renovation timeline to account for potential delays.
 Stay in close communication with your contractor and be prepared to adjust your schedule if needed.
+Ensure your contract includes a clause detailing the communication protocol for delays and how costs associated with contractor-side delays (like storage fees for materials already paid for) will be handled.

 10. Cleaning Up: The Final Hurdle